RMLio/playground/README.md

 The RML Playground generates RDF data through a remote server.
-For this, the RML Playground requires you to provide an RML mapping engine endpoint.
+For this, the RML Playground requires you to provide an mapping engine endpoint.
 You can either provide the URL of an existing server, or set one up yourself by following
 [these instructions](https://github.com/RMLio/rmlmapper-webapi-js).
+RML Playground can integrate mapping engines if they expose an HTTP interface that adheres to the OpenAPI specification available at [https://rml.io/api/playground/rmlmapper/](https://rml.io/api/playground/rmlmapper/).

 Make sure that you provide the correct URL for the endpoint during [configuration](#configuring-the-rml-playground).

 ### Configuring the RML Playground